 British nationality law does not give nationality to children on the basis of where they are born.
-Their nationality depends on their parents' status, or the length of time they are in the UK.
-Children born before 30 April 2006 are only British if at least one parent had confirmation of their settled status in the UK.
+Their nationality depends on their parents' status, or the length of time they are in the UK.16 Children born before 30 April 2006 are only British if at least one parent had confirmation of their settled status in the UK at the time of their birth.
 After that date, a child is British only if a parent had permanent residence at the time of birth.
 For children to subsequently gain citizenship, an application for registration will need to be made, together with a fee.

 We do not know how many European children are born in the UK but do not have citizenship.
-Last year, 192,227 children were born in England and Wales to a mother who was born outside the
+Last year, 192,227 children were born in England and Wales to a mother who was born

-&lt;sup>10 See, for example, Project for the Registration of Children as British Citizens, 'Systemic obstacles to children's registration as British Citizens', 2014, at https://prcbc.files.wordpress.com/2015/08/systemic-obstacles-on-the-registration-of-children-as-british-citizens.pdf
+14 See, for example, Project for the Registration of Children as British Citizens, 'Systemic obstacles to children's registration as British Citizens', 2014, at https://prcbc.files.wordpress.com/2015/08/systemic-obstacles-on-the-registration-of-children-as-british-citizens.pdf outside the UK.17 That statistic does not tell us whether the mother or her children had already gained British nationality.

-&lt;sup>11 See Immigration (European Economic Area) Regulations 2016, reg 27
+15 See Immigration (European Economic Area) Regulations 2016, reg 27

-&lt;sup>12 British Nationality Act 1981, sections 1 & 3
+16 British Nationality Act 1981, sections 1 & 3